Split Oak Forest - Things to Do

 Hiking and Horseback Riding

-More than nine miles of marked trails wind through a variety of natural communities and feature short spur trails to scenic overlooks.
+More than nine miles of marked trails wind through a variety of natural communities and feature short spur trails to scenic overlooks, offering opportunities for both hiking and horseback riding.
 The 5.3-mile North/South Trail traverses uplands; the 0.8-mile Swamp Trail connects to Moss Park to the north of the area and features a hike through a freshwater marsh; the Lake Loop skirts the edges of Lake Hart and Bonnet Pond.
 The 0.9-mile Center Trail cuts east/west across the middle of the area and connects two segments of the North/South Trail.
-Hikes are most pleasant in the cooler, winter months.
-Horseback riding is by permit only; contact Moss Park (407) 254-6840.
-Permits are issued for Saturday visitation only, with not more than 10 available each Saturday.
+Hikes and trail rides are most pleasant in the cooler, winter months.